WELCOME TO ALICIA MUSIC THERAPY

 WHO DO I WORK WITH?

-Alicia works in a variety of settings, specialising in working with children and young people with autism, as well as elderly with dementia.
+Alicia works in a variety of settings, working with children and young people with autism, adults with learning disabilities, adults with mental health conditions, as well as elderly with dementia.
+Music can help everybody!

 Music can reach people with autism in a way that nothing else can.
 It is a non-evasive and universal form of communication.
 With much experience in working with children and young people with autism, Alicia has seen time and time again the power of music where all other forms of communication have proved less effective.